 - ATMs are available in Palompon town proper.

 - Cellular signal in the island is decent for basic services, such as call and texts.
 Data connection, however, is sluggish.

 - Bring enough food and water for your stay.
 You can buy them at the town proper.

-- Comfort rooms are available but the water sources is from the nearby ocean.
+- Comfort rooms are available but the water running comes from the sea.

-- The boatman provides only 5 containers of water for a group of up to 15.
+- The boatman provides only 5 containers of water for a group of 15.

 - You can use the shower area in the Tourism Office to fix up.

-- No electricity of course but there are few solar lighting installations available.
+- There is no electricity, of course, but there are few solar lighting installations available.

 - BE A RESPONSIBLE TRAVELER OR TOURIST.
 Always remember to follow and internalize the “traveler’s creed”: Leave nothing but footprints, take nothing but pictures, and kill nothing but time.